bensoer/java-consumer-producer-demo/README.md

 # About
-Currently there is only the demo using monitors, but a demo with smephores will be coming soon.
 Each folder contains the uncompiled source files of each program.
-Monitors folder is using moinitors, and a semiphores folder will be coming with a demo using semiphores
+Monitors folder is using moinitors, and the semiphores folder is using semiphores.

+The monitor program has some additional features to it as specified below.
+The semaphore program though only runs as a general demo.

 # Use
 Download the repository and then from the console access the folders from outside of the type of consumer producer demo you